keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 * **Solution**: For systems that use messaging queues or event-driven architectures, ensure that your integration tests handle message delivery and processing in a timely manner.
 Tools like Citrus can be helpful for this.

-## Applications of Integration Testing
+## Applications of Testing

 ![Application of Integration Testing](https://cdn.hashnode.com/res/hashnode/image/upload/v1751020648953/bee48f25-30a2-4206-8f62-05069709422b.png align="center")

-Integration testing is an essential aspect of modern software systems.
-When multiple components, services, or layers are working together, integration testing helps to ensure that they are functioning as intended.
-The following are key domains where Integration Testing is most beneficial.
+It is an essential aspect of modern software systems.
+When multiple components, services, or layers are working together, it helps to ensure that they are functioning as intended.
+The following are key domains where Testing is most beneficial.

 #### **Microservices Architectures**

 Microservices architectures are typically applications that separate functionality across multiple independently deployable services.
-Integration testing in a microservice architecture allows the verification of:
+Integration tests in a microservice architecture allows the verification of:

 * Reliable inter-service communications over REST APIs or gRPC interfaces.